taskcluster/taskcluster-base/README.md

 for you, assuming the tests pass.
 New versions should be created with `npm version` rather than by manually editing `package.json` and tags should be pushed to Github.

+We're sticking to [semver](http://semver.org/) as much as possible in Taskcluster, so please keep that in mind as you update versions and release packages.

 Code Conventions
 ----------------